S-aiueo32/SRRAM/README.md

 ```

 ## Results
-This is a x2 result with only 1000 epoch training.
-If you have more training time, the results will be improved.
+This is a x3 result with only 2200 epoch training.
+If you have more  data or training time, the results will be improved. ;-)
 <img width="733" alt="result" src="./src/result.png">

 ## Citation